-Matt Miller spends a lot of time on nearby Lake Superior, where there is an abundance of fresh salmon.
-He has developed a process of smoking salmon that focuses on using locally-sourced, fresh ingredients.
+Matt Miller spends a lot of time nearby Lake Superior, where there is an abundance of fresh salmon.
+He has developed a process of smoking salmon that focuses on using locally sourced, fresh ingredients.
 The fresher the ingredients, Matt says, the better the outcome.

 Here’s how Matt smokes salmon on his YS640:

-My process for smoking salmon is fairly simple.
+My process for smoking salmon is simple.
 It starts with sourcing local quality ingredients and proteins.
-It’s not all that difficult to get fresh salmon living on Lake Superior.
+It is not particularly difficult to get fresh salmon living on Lake Superior.
 I spend a lot of time on beautiful Lake Superior.

 You can add anything to the top of the salmon while smoking as well like fresh cracked pepper, Cajun seasoning, or even lemon pepper.